greenplum-db/gpdb-archive/CONTRIBUTING.md

 Greenplum prides itself on being a collaborative, consensus-driven environment.
 We do not believe in vetoes and any -1 vote casted as part of the peer review has to have a detailed technical explanation of what's wrong with the change.
 Should a strong disagreement arise it may be advisable to take the matter onto the mailing list since it allows for a more natural flow of the conversation.

 At any time during the patch review, you may experience delays based on the availability of reviewers and core team members.
 Please be patient.
 That being said, don't get discouraged either.
 If you're not getting expected feedback for a few days add a comment asking for updates on the pull request itself or send an email to the mailing list.
+For STABLE branch contribution, Core team meets once every week to approve PRs for merging.
+Due to this there can be small delay for approved PRs against STABLE branch to be merged.

 ## Direct commits to the repository